marcofarnezi/laraProduct/readme.md

 ## Generate products

-With artisan command is possible to generate new faker register.
+Using artisan command is possible to generate new faker register.

 ```bash
 php artisan faker:products {int}